sp-picker-button

 Invalid #

-When delivered as part of the spectrum theme, an <sp-picker-button> with the invalid attribute will be given a red border:
+When delivered as part of the spectrum system, an <sp-picker-button> with the invalid attribute will be given a red border:

 <sp-picker-button invalid></sp-picker-button>